-NOTE: If the column value is edited when the step is already active, the change will not apply to the active task.
-You can use the Regenerate tasks feature in the Process Status dialog to regenerate tasks for the active step and pick up the changed assignments.
+- If the column value is edited when the step is already active, the change will not apply to the active task.
+You can use the Regenerate tasks feature in the Process Status dialog to regenerate tasks for the active step and pick up the changed assignments. - Because the assignment column can contain role names, the Role Assignment Options also apply when an assignment column is used.